Hyperei/malahatdocs/content/laws/financial-management/fal.md

-**Director of Finance**
+#### Director of Finance

-**19.(** I) The Council must appoint a person as Director Of Finance of Malahat Nation and may set the terms and conditions of that appointment.
+**19.**(1) The Council must appoint a person as Director Of Finance of Malahat Nation and may set the terms and conditions of that appointment.